Skip to contents

 keep_rendered

 If TRUE, also extract rcicr's $combined image (base + scaled noise) per producer and stack into $rendered_ci.
 Default FALSE.
-Visualisation only.
+Visualization only.

 targetpath